 Letter of Intent (LOI) Process

 A Letter of Intent (LOI) must be submitted using the online form by February 28.
-The LOI submission form is available at http://www.UWERV.org/2019InnovationGrant
+Currently, the LOI submission period is closed.

 In order to submit a proposal during the application period, applicants must have an approved Letter of Intent (LOI).